jameswilson/ckeditor_image2/README.md

     The downloaded zip files should be unzipped into the `sites/all/libraries/ckeditor/plugins` folder.

-    Optionally, you can run the make file from your drupal root to automatically download the plugins to the correct location:
+    An example Drush make file has been provided with this module to facilitate this step, which may be executed from your Drupal site root to automatically download the plugins to the correct location:

-        $ drush make sites/all/modules/ckeditor_image2/ckeditor_image2.make --no-core
+        $ drush make sites/all/modules/ckeditor_image2/ckeditor_image2.make.example --no-core

 5. Enable the CKEditor Image2 module.
 Ensure your Text formats allow the <img>,
     <div>, <figure>, and <figcaption> tags.
 Then ensure the Image2 plugin is